x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 Use the **Mailbox Features** section to view or change the following mailbox features and settings:

 - **Sharing policy**: This box shows the sharing policy applied to the mailbox.
 A sharing policy controls how users in your organization can share calendar and contact information with users outside your Exchange organization.
-The Default Sharing Policy is assigned to mailboxes when they are created.
+The default sharing policy is assigned to mailboxes when they are created.
 To change the sharing policy that's assigned to the user, select a different one from the drop-down list.

 - **Role assignment policy**: This box shows the role assignment policy assigned to the mailbox.
 The role assignment policy specifies the role-based access control (RBAC) roles that are assigned to the user and control what specific mailbox and distribution group configuration settings users can modify.
 To change the role assignment policy that's assigned to the user, select a different one from the drop-down list.